Police and crime commissioner

-A police and crime commissioner (PCC; comisiynydd yr heddlu a throseddu) is an elected official in England and Wales responsible for generally overseeing police forces.
-A police, fire and crime commissioner (PFCC) is an elected official in England responsible for generally overseeing both police forces and fire services.
+A police and crime commissioner (PCC; comisiynydd yr heddlu a throseddu) is an elected official in England and Wales responsible for generally overseeing police services.
+A police, fire and crime commissioner (PFCC) is an elected official in England responsible for generally overseeing both police and fire services.
 Commissioners replaced now-abolished police authorities.
-The first incumbents were elected on 15 November 2012.
+The first commissioners were elected on 15 November 2012.

+The UK government intends to abolish commissioners at the end of the current holders' terms in 2028, with oversight of police services to be transferred to devolved mayors, or to policing committees run by council leaders.

 Background

 In the 2010 general election campaign, the manifestos of the Conservatives and Liberal Democrats outlined plans, respectively, to replace or reform the existing police authorities.
 Following the election, the Conservative–Liberal Democrat coalition agreement of 2010 set out that:

 Later in 2010, the government published 'Policing in the 21st Century', a consultation on its vision for policing, including the introduction of police and crime commissioners.
-This was followed by the Police Reform and Social Responsibility Act 2011.
+There was a proposal to call them "sheriffs" but this was rejected after focus groups felt it sounded too American.
+The consultation was followed by the Police Reform and Social Responsibility Act 2011.
 The Home Secretary, Theresa May, made the Policing Protocol Order in November 2011, which stated:The establishment of PCCs has allowed for the Home Office to withdraw from day-to-day policing matters, giving the police greater freedom to fight crime as they see fit, and allowing local communities to hold the police to account.

-The Association of Police and Crime Commissioners was commissioned by the Home Office to facilitate co-ordination, representation and support for police and crime commissioners and police governance bodies from November 2012.
-The Association of Police and Crime Commissioners (APCC) represents all 40 PCCs as of April 2021.
+The Association of Police and Crime Commissioners (APCC) was commissioned by the Home Office to facilitate co-ordination, representation and support for police and crime commissioners and police governance bodies from November 2012.
+The association represents all 40 PCCs as of April 2021.

 Role and functions

-The core functions of a PCC is to secure the maintenance of an efficient and effective police force within their area, and to hold the chief constable to account for the delivery of the police and crime plan.
+The core functions of a PCC are to secure the maintenance of an efficient and effective police force within their area, and to hold the chief constable to account for the delivery of the police and crime plan.
 Police and crime commissioners are charged with holding the police fund (from which all policing of the area is financed) and raising the local policing precept from council tax.
-Police and crime commissioners are also responsible for the appointment, suspension and dismissal of the Chief Constable, although the 2011 Policing Protocol Order states that the PCC "must not fetter the operational independence of the police force and the Chief Constable who leads it".
+Police and crime commissioners are also responsible for the appointment and – if necessary – suspension and dismissal of the Chief Constable, although the 2011 Policing Protocol Order states that the PCC "must not fetter the operational independence of the police force and the Chief Constable who leads it".
 PCCs are able to appoint a Deputy PCC.